-Reverberation or more commonly referred to just as reverb is the sound created when sound waves are being reflected and interacting with the world around us.
-The time it takes these reflections to dissipate or be absorbed into other objects is referred to as the decay time.
+Reverberation, or more commonly referred to just as reverb, is the sound created when sound waves are being reflected and interacting with the world around us.
+The time it takes these reflections to dissipate or be absorbed into other objects is the decay time.

 I have a very early memory of asking why it sounded better when I sang in the shower.
-The highly reflective tile in most bathrooms creates a natural reverb that helps with your pitch which makes it more fun to sing into.
+The highly reflective tile in most bathrooms creates a natural reverb that helps with your pitch, making it more fun to sing into.
 I always recommend when recording a vocalist to make sure they are monitoring their vocals with effects like reverb to create the best sound possible.
-If the artist sounds good in their headphones it will yield a better performance than if they were just listening to their dry vocals straight from the microphone.
+If the artist sounds good in their headphones, it will yield a better performance than if they were monitoring only their dry vocals straight from the microphone.

 The history of reverb

-Artificial reverb or reverb that isn’t the natural ambiance of the room that you’re recording in, was first used on a musical production by Bill Putnum and Robert Fine in 1974.
-Both of these pioneering audio engineers separately came up with the idea to put a speaker in another room, record it with a microphone and then mixed it back in with the original dry sound.
-Decay times could be adjusted by changing the room acoustics or by moving the microphones.
+Artificial reverb or reverb that isn’t the natural ambiance of the room you’re recording in was first used on a musical production by Bill Putnum and Robert Fine in 1974.
+Both of these pioneering audio engineers separately came up with the idea to put a speaker in another room, record it with a microphone, and then mixed it back in with the original dry sound.
+Decay times were adjusted by changing the room acoustics or by moving the microphones.
 The problem is these require an entire room for just a single reverb, something we can do today with a free plugin.

-Hammond started putting reverbs in their organs in 1940 and Fender started putting them in their amps in the late 1950s but it wasn’t until 1957 when EMT released the 140 plate reverb, that studios were finally able to ditch the chambers that took up an entire room for something a little more practical.
+Hammond started putting reverbs in their organs in 1940, and Fender began to put them in their amps in the late 1950s.
+Still, it wasn’t until 1957, when EMT released the 140 plate reverb, that studios were finally able to ditch the chambers that took up an entire room for something a little more practical.
 The 140 plate was the first artificial reverb that studios adopted because it had an incredible sound that could measure up to the finely tuned chambers that were found in the elite studios of the time.
-The 140 plate was an enormous success and its sound is so coveted that developers still continue to try and replicate the gorgeous sound.
-In 1976, the EMT 250 was released which was the first-ever digital reverb which opened the doors to seemingly limitless possibilities.
+The 140 plate was an enormous success, and its sound is so coveted that developers continue to try and replicate the gorgeous sound.
+In 1976, the EMT 250 was released, the first-ever digital reverb, which opened the doors to seemingly limitless possibilities.

 There are three ways an artificial reverb is commonly created.
 The first type of reverb available to recording studios required a physical or real element, such as an entire room or a humongous steel plate.

-The next two types, algorithmic and convolution are digitally based.
-With greater computer processing power came the ability to develop convolution reverbs which use impulse response or IR samples that are recorded in a real physical space by sending a burst of white noise into the room and recording the decay.
+The next two types, algorithmic and convolution, are digitally based.
+With greater computer processing power came the ability to develop convolution reverbs, which use impulse response or IR samples recorded in real physical space by sending a burst of white noise into the room and recording the decay.
 This gives engineers the ability to capture and reproduce the sound of any room or their favorite plate or spring reverb.
-These impulse responses are designed to mimic the decay that was originally recorded which makes them useful when trying to replicate a specific type of ambiance.
-This makes them extremely useful in post-production when you need to rerecord audio that originally was recorded somewhere else.
+These impulse responses are designed to mimic the decay that was initially recorded, which makes them useful when trying to replicate a specific type of ambiance.
+This makes them extremely useful in post-production when you need to rerecord audio that was recorded somewhere else.
 An impulse response taken in the original location would allow the mix engineer to add in the same sound of the room when rerecording.

 The second way digital reverb is created is through the use of algorithms.
 The EMT 250 is the first digital reverb ever made and was algorithmic based.
-I actually had the honor of talking with Bill Blesser who was the original designer, you can view the entire article here.
+I had the honor of talking with Bill Blesser, the original designer.
+You can view the entire article here.
 Algorithmic reverbs are created using a mathematical formula that is calculated and rendered by the processor in the hardware or your computer if its a plugin and then spit back out your speakers.